lookbook-hq/lookbook/docs/src/guide/previews/params.md

 ## Input types

-The following input field types are available for use:
+The available input field types are listed below.

+{%= note :info do %}
+If you require a type of input that is _not_ provided by Lookbook (or wish to override an existing one) then you can also [add your own custom inputs](/guide/extend/inputs) quickly and easily.
+{% end %}

 ### 📝 Text-style inputs